Notes on dictionaries and textbooks I've used.

 What matters is what you can read, rather than how many kanji you know.

 The student might hope that he can learn by memorizing the kanji in some order and when he gets up to 2000 he knows how to write Japanese.
 In reality, even after one has learned how to use a kanji one does not know every way to use that kanji.
-It is be infeasible to learn all of those ways immediately since many use kanji many of which the beginner is unfamiliar with.
+It is infeasible to learn all of those ways immediately since many use kanji which the beginner is unfamiliar with.
 It is harder to count the ways to use kanji than the kanji themselves, but the former number is the true measure of progress.

-I spent some time memorizing an on and kun readings, as well the "meaning" of the kanji, using a list of kanji sorted by grade level.
+I spent some time memorizing on and kun readings, as well the "meaning" of the kanji, using a list of kanji sorted by grade level.
 The readings are important, but what really matters is how the kanji are used to write Japanese words.
 It is the meaning of the words, and not the kanji, which must be used to put together the meaning of the sentence.
 In fact, it is probably better to not think of kanji as having meaning, but something slightly different, which we can call keywords.